 What Makes Cenote Azul Unique?

 Despite having a large opening, there are still places where you can find shade if you need a break from the sun.
 The lush scenery surrounding the cenote has many vines and trees where you can rest and retreat for a few hours.

 You’ll also find multiple pools of different depths.
 Which makes it one of the best cenotes for kids in Mexico.
-The shallow pools are great for kids or for people who just want to chill and hang out without having to worry about swimming.
+The shallow pools are great for kids or people who just want to chill and hang out without worrying about swimming.
 The deeper pools are better suited for more adventurous activities, like snorkeling or diving.

 Because of its exposed opening, you’ll also have the possibility to go cliff jumping.
 There’s a platform where you’ll see thrill-seekers and risk-takers lining up to dive into the cool, refreshing waters below.

 Cenote Azul is also known for its spectacularly clear waters, which are supplied by both rainfall and underground river.
 The waters are so translucently blue that you’ll quickly see how this cenote got its name (Cenote Azul translates to Blue Cenote).
 With conditions like these, “Blue” Cenote is the perfect place to go swimming, snorkeling, or diving during your trip to the Yucatan Peninsula.